Jirickal/czech_ambipositions/README.md

 The annotation might be further refined for the purposes of the following research.

-The files named conc_<adposition>-full.csv contain the full concordances obtained through the respective CQL query.
+The files named like conc_adposition-full.csv contain the full concordances obtained through the respective CQL query.
 Concordances with over 400 lines were not analyzed in their entirety.
 Rather, a 300-line sample was taken.
-Such files are named conc_<adposition>-sample.csv.
+Such files are named conc_adposition-sample.csv.